So you’ve decided to make your Antarctica cruise dreams come true! *high five* (Antarctica Packing List)

 • • •

-I hope this post helps you sort out the stuff you need to bring before your big Antarctica cruise adventure!
+I hope this Antarctica packing list helps you sort out the stuff you need to bring before your big expedition adventure.

 Enjoy the trip and let me know how it goes!